RuvimboChiwesheTech/RuvimboChiwesheTech/README.md

-# Hi, I'm Ruvimbo 👋
+# Hi, I'm Ruvimbo Chiweshe.

 **I am an emerging technology professional** with interests in **analytics, machine learning, digital health, and IT governance**.